natir/variantplaner/README.md

 [![doc](https://img.shields.io/badge/docs-mkdocs%20material-blue.svg?style=flat)](https://natir.github.io/variantplaner/)
 [![pypi version](https://img.shields.io/pypi/v/variantplaner.svg)](https://pypi.org/project/variantplaner/)

-A tool kit to manage many variant without many cpu and ram ressource.
+A tool kit to manage many variant of many sample, with limited resources.

+`variantplaner` was initially built for a project concerning the human genome, but the project is evolving to be able to be used for any organism.
+This feature is planned for version 0.2.0.

 ## Installation